 Lois gave it a good washing and held it up for a nice shot.

-Cooking beef tongue couldn’t be much simpler.
-The tongue gets a lot of work, so it’s all muscle (no fat – mo marbling).
-Mom always simmered it on the stove when we were kids, so that’s what we did, too.
+Cooking beef tongue couldn't be much simpler.
+The tongue doesn't have bones or connective tissue to deal with like other cuts.
+Mom always simmered it on the stove when we were kids, so that's what we did, too.
 We put it in a kettle with about an inch of water over the top, and added plenty of aromatics – garlic scapes, onions, bay leaves, salt, pepper, and some celery.

 Cover and simmer for 2-3 hours.
 When the tongue finishes cooking, place it in an ice water bath to chill it enough to handle.